Maydelle, Texas: Geography

 Maydelle is located at the intersection of U.S. Route 84 and Farm to Market Road 2138, 9 mi west of Rusk in west-central Cherokee County.
 It is also located 22 mi east of Palestine.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Maydelle has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Maydelle has a humid subtropical climate, Cfa on climate maps.

 Education

-It is within the Rusk Independent School District.
-On July 1, 1989, the Maydelle Independent School District merged into the Rusk district.
+On July 1, 1989, the Maydelle Independent School District merged into the Rusk Independent School District.

 In popular culture

 The James Garner and Joan Hackett movie The Long Summer of George Adams was filmed in Maydelle.